PhD position open!

 Trento is a vibrant city with a beautifully preserved historic center, consistently ranked among the best cities for quality of life in Italy.
 It offers a variety of cultural and sports opportunities all year round, as well as excellent food and wine.

-In the application, you must select the "Reserved Topic Scholarship" with the title "Low-power wireless networking and localization for the Internet of Things" (label B1).
+IMPORTANT: In the application, you must select the scholarship B5 in the Area B (containing "Wireless networking, sensing and localization").
 Failure to do so results in ineligibility for the position described here.